-The Ministry of Education provides several services for students with special educational needs (specialized schools for deaf learners, low IQ, intellectual disability, blinds, learning disabilities/difficulties, those with speaking and language disorders and talented students etc.).
+The Ministry of Education provides several services for students with special education needs, including deaf learners, those with low IQ or intellectual disability, blind learners, those with learning disabilities/difficulties or speaking and language disorders, and talented students.

 Special education programmes are mainly provided in specialized schools based on the type of disability.
-However, Sultanate of Oman is seeking to integrate persons with disabilities into mainstream schools.
-A policy encourages integration by establishing special classes in regular schools and providing support teaching in regular classes.
+However, the Sultanate of Oman is seeking to integrate persons with disabilities into mainstream schools.
+A policy encourages integration by establishing special classes in regular schools and providing support teachers in regular classes.

 Special schools and classes

-Out of 1,163 public schools, three specialized schools provide educational services to students with disabilities (with 475 students).
-The three special education schools are located in the governorate of Muscat: the School of Intellectual Education (students with mental disabilities), Al-Amal School for the Deaf (students with hearing disabilities), and Omar bin Al-Khattab School for the Blind (students with visual impairment) (Educational Statistics Yearbook 2019/2020).
-According to the Ministry of Education’s 2017/2018 statistics, 56% of public schools in Oman implement an education programme for people with disabilities in an integrated manner within ordinary classrooms.
+Out of 1,163 public schools, 3 specialized schools provide education services to students with disabilities.
+The special education schools, located in the governorate of Muscat, are the School of Intellectual Education (for students with mental disabilities), Al-Amal School for the Deaf (for students with hearing disabilities), and Omar bin Al-Khattab School for the Blind (for students with visual impairment), according to the 2019/20 Educational Statistics Yearbook.

-The number of enrolled students in such schools declined due to the increasing awareness of parents as they seek to integrate their children in basic education schools with their healthy counterparts.
+The number of enrolled students in such schools has declined due to the increasing awareness of parents as they seek to integrate their children in basic education schools.